Tag: salad

 Blueberry Avocado Spinach Salad (It’s Gettin Hot In Here, So Take Out All Your Salad Greens)

 Woohoo, it is going to get really hot this weekend!
 When the temperature hits 3 digits it’s time to get out of the kitchen as fast as you can.
-Time for al fresco dining-cool, refreshing salads, sweet and juicy summer fruits accompanied by an array of cheeses.
-A pitcher of Sangria…just maybe we can get through this heatwave.
-Found a tasty and eye-catching salad from Over Easy by Joy the Baker (latest book and amazing blog) that I love, call it my salad of the week, or month or maybe year, Blueberry Avocado Spinach Salad.
-The list of star studded ingredients in this green menagerie include toasted hazelnuts, blueberries, avocados and cucumbers.
-Dressed with a sweet, slightly tart dressing that reminds me of a poppyseed dressing popular on spinach salads back in the day, it’s dee-licious.
+Time for al fresco dining-cool, refreshing salads, sweet and juicy summer fruits along with an array of cheeses.
+A pitcher of thirst quenching Sangria…just maybe we can get through this heatwave.
+I found a tasty and eye-catching salad from Over Easy by Joy the Baker (latest book and amazing blog) that I love.
+It’s my salad of the season, specifically, blueberry season, Blueberry Avocado Spinach Salad.
+The list of star-studded ingredients includes toasted hazelnuts, blueberries, avocados, and cucumbers.
+Dressed with a sweet, slightly tart dressing, it reminds me of the classic Spinach Salad with Poppy Seed Dressing from back in the day, it’s dee-licious.

 Get to the farmer’s market now and pick up sweet, juicy peaches and nectarines along with your salad fixins!

-I have gone crazy with this salad with additional yummies-pancetta “cracklins” or crispy bacon bits, thinly sliced red onions for some bite, or sliced hard-boiled eggs for protein, YUM.
+I have gone crazy with this salad with additional yummies like pancetta “cracklins” or crispy bacon bits, thinly sliced red onions for some bite, or sliced hard-boiled eggs for protein, YUM.
 The toasted hazelnuts have no substitute, their crunch and flavor are hard to beat in this salad and they go so well with blueberries, like Fred and Ginger.

 The dressing is easy and quick.
 Start with a squeeze of lemon juice, a dollop of dijon mustard, glop of honey and whisk in some EVOO.
 Alternative easy method: throw it all in a bottle and shake, shake shake.
 Season with salt and pepper to taste and that’s it.
 You don’t need no stinkin’ supermarket bottle stuff, nope.

-This is a lovely salad, hope you will try it and share it with friends and family.
+This is a lovely salad, I hope you will try it.
+Share it with friends and family.

 Blueberry Avocado Spinach Salad